Samibo-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword contains a command to diplay lines containing the pattern "root" 15-countthatword contains a command to display the number of lines containing a text in a file 16-whatsnext contains the command that displays line pattern in a file
+14-findthatword contains a command to diplay lines containing the pattern "root" 15-countthatword contains a command to display the number of lines containing a text in a file 16-whatsnext contains the command that displays line pattern in a file 17-hidethisword contains a command that prints lines that do not contain a text pattern